fallenfreq/mystack/README.md

 ### Authentication

 Zitadel needs to be running for the login button to work.
-You'll also need to login to the Zitadel console, create a Vue app to login to and add the appropriate .env vars to the client .env file.
+You'll also need to login to the Zitadel console, create a Vue app to login to, create an API app for the api to do token inspection and add the appropriate .env vars to the client and api .env files.

 You can see more information on how to login to a single page application with Zitadel [here](https://zitadel.com/docs/examples/login/vue).

-API authentication still needs to be added to protect tRPC routes.
+You can see more information on how we secure the API routes with Zitadel via token inspection and how to set up the API app in Zitadel[here](https://zitadel.com/blog/testing-token-introspection-with-postman).

 ### tRPC Endpoints